-Ontario's top court hears defamation appeal by ex-OPP deputy commissioner Brad Blair against Ford
+Ontario's top court dismisses defamation appeal by ex-OPP deputy commissioner Brad Blair against Ford

-Blair has alleged premier smeared his reputation for political gain, Ford's lawyers argued fair comment
+Blair alleged premier smeared his reputation for political gain, Ford's lawyers argued fair comment

 Blair had asked the courts to force the provincial ombudsman to investigate the appointment of Ron Taverner, a long-time friend of the premier, as OPP commissioner, raising concerns about political interference.
 Taverner later withdrew his name from consideration for the position, citing the controversy surrounding his appointment.

 His lawyer, Julian Falconer characterized Blair as a "whistleblower," and pointed out that Blair remains out of a job today while Ford remains the premier.
 He characterized Blair's fight against Ford as one of David versus Goliath, arguing Ford's comments that Blair broke the law would have been considered fact by virtue of his position as premier.

 Ford's lawyer 'obviously pleased' with 'complete victory'

 Ford's lawyers maintained the premier's statements on the matter were fair comment.